-11.07 The Official Receiver proposes that the time in which a statement of affairs should be submitted under section 18(2) should be increased from seven to twenty one days on an order made on a creditor's petition and where an order is made on a debtor's own petition the statement should accompany the petition instead of being submitted within three days of the date of the order.

-11.08 The Official Receiver considers that the seven day time limit for the submission of a statement of affairs in the case of a receiving order made on a creditor's petition is unrealistic and that twenty one days would allow a debtor sufficient time to prepare a statement in most cases.
-The Official Receiver believes, however, that the situation is different in the case of a debtor's petition and that if a debtor petitions for his own bankruptcy he should immediately place the Official Receiver in a situation where he has full knowledge of the debtor's financial position.
+- 10.7 The Official Receiver proposed that the time in which a statement of affairs should be submitted under section 18(2) should be increased from seven to twenty one days on an order made on a creditor's petition.
+Where an order is made on a debtor's own petition the statement should accompany the petition instead of being submitted within three days of the date of the order. - The Official Receiver considered that the seven day time limit for the submission of a statement of affairs in the case of a receiving order made on a creditor's petition was unrealistic and that twenty one days would allow a debtor sufficient time to prepare a statement in most cases.
+The Official Receiver believed, however, that the situation was different in the case of a debtor's petition and that if a debtor petitioned for his own bankruptcy he should immediately provide the Official Receiver with full knowledge of the debtor's financial position.

-11.09 The Official Receiver's proposal is not unique.
-The Insolvency Act 1986 has introduced the same provisions.118 Other jurisdictions looked at did not reveal any great differences to the present law in Hong Kong.
+- 10.9 The Official Receiver's proposal follows provisions in the Insolvency Act140 Other jurisdictions looked at did not reveal any great differences to the present law in Hong Kong.
 Australia provides that in proceedings for the bankruptcy of a debtor instituted by a creditor the bankrupt must file his statement within fourteen days of the bankruptcy order.
-A debtor's petition must be accompanied by a statement of affairs.119

-11.10 In Singapore a debtor is obliged, on the making of a receiving order based on a creditor's petition, to file an affidavit within twenty four hours, setting out details of his business partners, if any, together with a statement of his principal assets and liabilities.
+A debtor's petition must be accompanied by a statement of affairs.141 - 10.10 In Singapore a debtor is obliged, on the making of a receiving order based on a creditor's petition, to file an affidavit within twenty four hours, setting out details of his business partners, if any, together with a statement of his principal assets and liabilities.
 The affidavit then forms part of the debtor's statement of affairs which must be produced within twenty one days of the making of the receiving order.
-A debtor who petitions for his own bankruptcy is obliged to furnish a statement of affairs within seven days of the making of a receiving order.120

-11.11 We are of the opinion that the Official Receiver's proposals on the time limits for the submission of the statement of affairs are an improvement on the current provisions and recommend their adoption.
+A debtor who petitions for his own bankruptcy is obliged to furnish a statement of affairs within seven days of the making of a receiving order.
+142 - 10.11 We are of the opinion that the Official Receiver's proposals on the time limits for the submission of the statement of affairs are an improvement on the current provisions and recommend their adoption.
 The present requirement that a debtor, in respect of whom a petition has been presented by a creditor, should prepare a statement within seven days is not practical in anything other than the simplest of estates.
-Most bankrupt estates are more complex and are often in such disarray that seven days would not provide sufficient time for a debtor to prepare a proper statement.

-11.12 A debtor who petitions for his own bankruptcy is in a different position.
+Most bankrupt estates are more complex and are often in such disarray that seven days does not provide sufficient time for a debtor to prepare a proper statement. - 10.12 A debtor who petitions for his own bankruptcy is in a different position.
 The fact that he seeks his own bankruptcy indicates that he is well aware of his financial position and we see no reason why he should not share his knowledge with the Official Receiver by filing a statement with his petition.
 The form of the statement of affairs should be freely available at the Official Receiver's Office to any person who wishes to present his own petition.

-Dispensing with the Statement of Affairs:
+Dispensing with the statement of affairs